nomego/Lazyman.bundle/README.md

   * *Note: This should also work for the tvOS.xml profile.*
  1. Locate the iOS.xml file in the Plex install directory (note this location for later).
  2. Locate your Plex [data directory](https://support.plex.tv/hc/en-us/articles/202915258-Where-is-the-Plex-Media-Server-data-directory-located-) and create a new folder called **Profiles**.
- 3. Copy the iOS.xml file to the newly created **Profiles** folder.
+ 3. Copy the iOS.xml file (from the directory noted in step 1) to the newly created **Profiles** folder.
- 4. Modify the iOS.xml file and ensure the following lines are commented out (top line is alreeady a comment, use the `<!--` and `-->` notation on the next line to match).
+ 4. Modify the iOS.xml file and ensure the following lines are commented out (top line is already a comment, use the `<!--` and `-->` notation on the next line to match).
 Your file should have two lines that look like this:
 ```
 <!-- Allow Direct Play of HLS content  -->
 <!-- <VideoProfile protocol="hls" container="mpegts" codec="h264" audioCodec="aac" /> -->